joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/using-the-stagevideo-apis.md

 developer, your role is to configure your application to take advantage of it.

-To use stage video, you implement a framework of event handlers that detect when stage video is and isn’t available.
+To use stage video, you implement a framework of event handlers that detect when stage video is and isn't available.
 When you receive notification that stage video is available, you retrieve a StageVideo object from the `Stage.stageVideos` property.
 The runtime populates this Vector object with one or more StageVideo objects.
 You can then use one of the provided StageVideo